 The veins in your legs carry blood back to your heart.
 They have one-way valves that keep blood from flowing backward.
 If you have chronic venous insufficiency (CVI), the valves don’t work like they should and some of the blood may go back down into your legs.
 That causes blood to pool or collect in the veins.

 A blood clot in a deep vein in your leg (called deep vein thrombosis) can damage a valve.
 If you don’t exercise, that can cause CVI, too.
 So can sitting or standing for long stretches of time.
-That raises pressure in your veins and may weaken the valve.
+That raises pressure in your veins and may weaken the valves.

 Women are more likely than men to get CVI.
 Your chances also might be higher if you are: